While there’s no cure for the disease, a little education can go a long way.

 People with sickle cell anemia will also undergo routine blood transfusions, which increases the number of regular blood cells in the body to make it easier for oxygen and nutrients to be delivered to major organs.
 But because your body will continue to make sickle-shaped blood cells, this is only a temporary solution and must be done at regular intervals.

-If you’re someone with sickle cell anemia who receives regular blood transfusions, AnemoCheck Mobile can be a great tool for your treatment.
+If you’re someone with sickle cell anemia who receives regular blood transfusions, AnemoCheck can be a great tool for your treatment.
 Regular transfusions could result in excess iron, which can lead to organ damage, digestive issues, and stomach ulcers.